willruggiano/NodeMono2/README.md

 # Nodemono

 > Turn websites into structured APIs

-> link to presentation video: https://www.youtube.com/watch?v=Ev39Io0rZiQ
+> see it in action @ https://www.youtube.com/watch?v=Ev39Io0rZiQ

 ---